Get,

 When Do Babies Usually Start Teething?

 A baby will start teething in their first year.
-Mostly, it’s when they’re between 4 and 7 months old.
+Mostly, it’s when they’re around 6 months old1.
 It can differ from baby to baby.
 Some babies may start as early as 3 months, others by 12 months of age.
+Sometimes teeth can be present at birth, known as natal teeth, although these are rare.
 Family traits or how a baby grows can steer its timeline.

 Symptoms of Teething

 As babies’ new teeth push through, they might feel some unease.
 How your child copes can change, but knowing these usual signs helps.
-The signs are as follows.
+The signs are as follows2,3:

 • Mood swings and fussiness